SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ### Content structure

 File content that is referenced within the manifest of the package structure must be stored in either a flat or hierarchical structure within the Azure Blob Store Container defined by the CreateMigrationJob’s `azureContainerSourceUri` parameter.
-For example import packages generated form a legacy version export will not be hierarchical, and will instead have all files stored at the root level with a pattern like ########.dat where the # symbols are hexadecimal characters starting at 0 and no file names are repeated within a package.
+For example, import packages generated form a legacy version export will not be hierarchical, and will instead have all files stored at the root level with a pattern like ########.dat where the # symbols are hexadecimal characters starting at 0 and no file names are repeated within a package.
 Alternately, a package generated from a file share can have the source folder hierarchy and file names preserved in the same hierarchy.

 The main requirement for the structure is that the FileValue references in the **Manifest.XML** file must refer to the exact name and physical hierarchy that the content is stored in within the Azure Blob Store location for import.
-The destination file names and folder hierarchy from the import operation are not directly related to the physical naming and hierarchy, and are instead defined through the **Manifest.XML** file.
+The destination file names and folder hierarchy from the import operation are not directly related to the physical naming and hierarchy and are instead defined through the **Manifest.XML** file.

 ### ExportSettings.XML